goenning/goenning/_posts/2017/2017-01-25-adding-custom-data-go-binaries-compile-time.md

 How would you do it?

 - We could create a `json/yml/xml` file to store this information.
 Yup, we could, but do you want to manually update it everytime?
 You'd also need to distribute two files instead of just one.
 - What about a `version` global structure?
-Well, it'd be better as we would end up with just the binary and no additional configuration files.
+Well, it'd be better as we would end up with just the binary and no metadata files.
 But even then, we'd need to update the structure manually before each build.

 ### Compiler flags to the rescue